List of religious populations: Current world estimates

-Pew Research Center made its "Population Growth Projections, 2010–2050" based on 2010 baseline estimates.
-New estimates for 2020 are still work in progress.
-Their methodology is published as an appendix.
+Pew Research Center published in 2025 an estimation of the proportions of the major religious groups in 2020.

 Largest religion by country

 A map showing the prevailing religious population by country based on the Pew Research Center's 2010 baseline estimates.

 By proportion

 Christians

 Countries and territories with the greatest proportion of Christians from Christianity by country, in 2010:

 Christian population percentage by country, June 2014.